What is Pupil Premium?

 - Providing school uniforms and PE kits in certain cases.

-- Providing discounted opportunities for disadvantaged pupils to learn an instrument, including recorders and guitars.
+- Providing discounted opportunities for disadvantaged pupils to further develop and strengthen their experiences

 Pupil Premium at Eaton Park Academy